SEO Trends: 45 Experts On The Future Of Search

 Chuck Price, Founder of Measurable SEO

-Smart marketers will need to follow a dual track to ensure success in 2015 while simultaneously planning for the future.
+Smart marketers will need to follow a dual track to ensure success while simultaneously planning for the future.
 There may be 200+ signals incorporated into the Google algorithm, but right now, two components carry more weight than all others combined: content and backlinks.

 That’s not conjecture – just look where Google has invested their resources.
 In addition to perpetual refreshes and updates, Google has developed two standalone algorithms, Panda and Penguin.
 One measures quality of content and the other measures quality of links.
 (Not to mention execution of manual link penalties)